alextbradley/alextbradley.github.io/_pages/research.md

 #last_modified_at: 2021-02-05T20:54:41-05:00
 #toc: true
 ---

-I apply numerical, statistical, and analytic methods to help answer questions relating to the cryosphere.
+*NB: this page is a little out of date, but gives you an idea of what I work on* I apply numerical, statistical, and analytic methods to help answer questions relating to the cryosphere.
 I use models, from simple schematic models to large general circulation models, to address questions relating to the changes we observe and to simulate those that may occur in the future.
 I am also interested in the public policy implications associated with a changing cryosphere.

 ## Ice Shelf Processes: Melting and Calving